Labh Singh: Jailbreak

-KCF leadership
+Khalistan Command Force leadership

 After KCF's first leader, Manbir Singh Chaheru was arrested, disappeared and presumed dead, Labh Singh took over the leadership of Khalistan Commando Force.
 One unnamed author speculated in "Genesis of terrorism: an analytical study of Punjab terrorists" that Labh Singh "perhaps" maintained his links with Babbar Khalsa International.
 Labh Singh united KCF and made KCF into a “cohesive” and “hierarchical” group.
 Labh Singh also appointed 6 Lieutenant-Generals who oversaw specific territories and led the KCF activities there.

 Assassination of General Vaidya

 In 1984, General Arun Vaidya had planned and supervised Operation Blue Star – a controversial military operation ordered by Indira Gandhi, then Prime Minister of India, in order to flush out a group of heavily armed Sikh militants in June 1984 at the Golden Temple, the holiest shrine of the Sikhs.

 Vaidya had moved to Pune after his retirement from the army.
 On 10 August 1986, General Arun Vaidya was shot and killed by Jinda and Sukha while he was driving his car home from the market.
 According to the police, the assailants pulled up next to his car on motor scooters and fired eight or nine shots into the car.
 Vaidya reportedly died instantly of head and neck wounds.
 His wife, who was also in the car, was wounded by four bullets in her back and thighs.
 According to Indian intelligence sources, Vaidya had been the number four assassination target on lists by Sikh militants and he was one of several people killed in retaliation for Operation Blue Star.
 Following the assassination, the Khalistan Commando Force issued a statement declaring that Vaidya had been killed in retaliation for the Operation Blue Star.

-After killing Vaidya, Harjinder Singh Jinda, one of the assassins under Labh Singh, searched Khushwant Singh who had been on the hit list of Sikhs for his comments against Sant Jarnail Singh Bhindranwale.
-Jinda made his way to Delhi and entered Khushwant’s apartment.
-Jinda drank some water and look at Khushwant’s sitting room.
-Jinda then trailed Khushwant to Kasauli, but decided to leave him after feeling he was being shadowed.